dotswg/dots-requirements/draft-ietf-dots-requirements.md

 : A DOTS-aware software module positioned between a DOTS server and a DOTS client in the signaling path.
 A DOTS relay receives messages from a DOTS client and relays them to a DOTS server, and similarly passes messages from the DOTS server to the DOTS client.
+A DOTS relay acts as a proxy or bridge between stateful and stateless transport signaling, and may also aggregate signaling from multiple downstream DOTS clients into a single session with an upstream DOTS server or DOTS relay.

 DOTS agents:
 : Any DOTS functional element, including DOTS clients, DOTS servers and DOTS